Our key people

 Accountable to the Treasurer, the Under Treasurer sets the direction for the department.
 The Under Treasurer is supported by the ELT.

 Executive Leadership Team

 Jim commenced as Queensland's Under Treasurer on 1 June 2015.

 Formerly a senior executive with the ANZ Bank, Jim is also regarded as an outstanding senior policy executive and respected government leader.

 Before his role with the ANZ Bank, Jim was Deputy Secretary in the Federal Treasury for more than a decade and also held a number of senior executive positions in the Commonwealth Departments of Treasury, Attorney-General and Finance.
 His distinguished career also includes a role as an advisor with the International Monetary Fund in Washington DC, and for a short period he worked as Chief of Staff in the Office of the Prime Minister.
 Jim was also awarded a Public Service Medal for his strategic economic advice that formed the government’s response to the global financial crisis.

-Acting Deputy Under Treasurer, Fiscal Group, Dennis Molloy
+Acting Deputy Under Treasurer, Economics and Fiscal Coordination, Dennis Molloy

 Dennis started his career as an economist with the Commonwealth Treasury and enjoyed over a decade engaged in a wide range of subject areas, including economic forecasting, competition policy, Commonwealth-State financial relations, and providing policy advice to the Commonwealth Treasurer on the health, education, social security and defence portfolios.

 Mary-Anne was appointed to Treasury's Executive Leadership Team in July 2014.